Code-Institute-Submissions/whack-a-monster-ms2/README.md

 ### Overview

-The game has been designed with no 'fluff' to distract players from having some fun.
-All design decisions have been made with the following goals in mind:
+Design decisions have been made with the following goals in mind:

 - Mobile-first
-- Customisable code
 - Simplicity
 - Intuitive navigation
-- Crisp controls
+- Easy controls
 - Satisfying feedback
+- Replayable

+I've asked couple of my friends to play the game and leave first impressions:

+- Friend1: "It's more difficult that it seems.
+Oh Actually it's great fun!"
+- Friend2: "It's great!
+I played it on my phone.
+Such a trip down memory lane playing these kind of games.
+The only thing that kept happening when I was double tapping the monsters my screen would zoom in"
-- Replayability
+- Friend3:

 <span id="ux-stories"></span>